 Luxurious extra-long 22mm eye relief and twist-lock eyecups allows those that wear eyeglass to leave their glasses on and explore the full field of view.

 Rugged cast-metal alloy body stands up to field use; rubberized armor for a firmer grip.

 Included is a soft case, deluxe wide neck strap and lens caps.

 - Item Dimension 2.5 x 7.1 x 6 inches

 - Objective Lens Diameter 50 mm

-2. Celestron SkyMaster 25X100 ASTRO Binoculars with deluxe carrying case.
+2. Celestron SkyMaster 25X100 ASTRO Binoculars with deluxe carrying case

 These binoculars are great for both astronomy and long-range terrestrial observing.
-They are indeed among the best binoculars for astronomy.
+They are indeed among the best binoculars for stargazing.
 The tripod adapter on the extremely large 25×100 model provides support and increased rigidity.
 The recommended tripod and head combinations numbered as accessories here are not overly unnecessary for the application; they are rather spot on.

 - Waterproof housing